 If you are interested in recruiting students for volunteer work, please visit the web page for the Grand Valley State University Community Service Learning Center (CSLC).
 The CSLC seeks to prepare students to become active, global citizens and challenge them to be committed to a life of community engagement and democratic participation.

-You may use their online form to submit opportunities for students to join you for long-term or event-specific service projects.
+For event-specific or long-term projects that will not be related to a particular course, you may use their online form to submit opportunities for students to join you.

 One of the most important pieces of any partnership is reciprocity.
 In a reciprocal relationship, all involved parties benefit from the relationship.
 When it comes to community engagement, this is no different.
 Both your organization and our students should each benefit from working together.